Updated March 30, 2020 at 6:02 am

 #8: Accessible Accessories

-Get all of your special bride/groom details / accessories that you want photographed out on one table, chair, couch or corner of the floor.
+I recommend getting all of your special bride/groom details / accessories that you want photographed out before your photographer arrives.
+Here are the details we often photograph:

 Bride: wedding rings, invitation, bouquet, shoes, jewelry, perfume, veil, special trinkets [old, new, borrowed, blue], groom's note, gifts, garter, goblet, anything special that you want photographed.